-- reviewing, approving and determining, or making recommendations to our Board regarding, the compensation of our executive officers, including our Chief Executive Officer and other executive officers; - administering our incentive compensation plans and programs; - · reviewing and discussing with our management our SEC disclosures; and - overseeing our submissions to stockholders on executive compensation matters.
+- reviewing, approving and determining, or making recommendations to our Board regarding, the compensation of our executive officers, including our Chief Executive Officer and other executive officers; - administering our incentive compensation plans and programs; - reviewing and discussing with our management our SEC disclosures; and - overseeing our submissions to stockholders on executive compensation matters.

-During 2023, the Compensation Committee met 30 times.
+During 2024, the Compensation Committee met eight times.

-Nominating, Environmental, Social and Governance Committee
+Nominating, Corporate Governance & Sustainability Committee

-Blink's business and product roadmap are designed to support the global energy transition to low/no carbon transportation solutions.
-By providing clean electric vehicle charging solutions to corporations, other organizations and individual consumers, Blink's products and solutions are designed to significantly lower harmful criteria pollutants and reduce global greenhouse gas emissions.
-In July 2023, we combined our Nominating and Corporate Governance Committee and our Environmental, Social and Governance Committee into the Nominating, Environmental, Social and Governance Committee (or Nominating and ESG Committee).
+The Nominating, Corporate Governance & Sustainability Committee of the Board is currently comprised of Kristina A. Peterson (chair), Jack Levine, Cedric L. Richmond and Ritsaart J.M. van Montfrans.
+Our business and product roadmap are designed to support the global energy transition to low/no carbon transportation solutions.
+By providing clean electric vehicle charging solutions to corporations, other organizations and individual consumers, our products and solutions are designed to significantly lower harmful criteria pollutants and reduce global greenhouse gas emissions.
+In July 2023, we combined our Nominating and Corporate Governance Committee and our Environmental, Social and Governance Committee into the Nominating, Environmental, Social and Governance Committee, which is now called the Nominating, Corporate Governance & Sustainability Committee (the "Nominating and CGS Committee").